aschootemeijer/sp500_strategy_backtesting/README.md

 - plotter.py: Visualization engine for side-by-side comparison of strategy vs. control equity curves.

 ### Result highlight
 Investigated the "Momentum" strategy for a buy signal that triggers if an S&P500 stock has increased by at least 40% for two successive 40 day periods.
 The stocks are sold a year after the buy signal triggers.
 For each stock, up to five control stocks were bought with a random offset of +/- 100 days.
 Result: 62.1% yearly increase for the 24 "Momentum" strategy stocks, and 23.6% yearly increase for the 99 control stocks.
 The control stocks increased more than the typical S&P500 value of ~11% because they were bought at relatively favorable times.
 The "Momentum" stocks outperformed the control stocks by rather large margin.
-A Kolgomorov-Smirnov test yielded a 98.0% chance that the "Momentum" and coltrol groups were drawn from different probability distributions.
+A Kolgomorov-Smirnov test yielded a 98.0% chance that the "Momentum" and control groups were drawn from different probability distributions.
 Therefore, the good performance of the "Momentum" stocks is statistically significant.

 <img width="550" height="250" alt="mom_40d_f1p4_dcon100d" src="https://github.com/user-attachments/assets/5adb90cd-0812-4e88-ad70-e09e70bdda4a" />